iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Jwk+alg"></a>

 ### jwk.alg() ⇒ <code>JwsAlgorithm</code> \| <code>undefined</code>
+Returns the value for the algorithm property (alg).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+kid"></a>

 ### jwk.kid() ⇒ <code>string</code> \| <code>undefined</code>
+Returns the value of the key ID property (kid).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+x5u"></a>

 ### jwk.x5u() ⇒ <code>string</code> \| <code>undefined</code>
+Returns the value of the X.509 URL property (x5u).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+x5c"></a>

 ### jwk.x5c() ⇒ <code>Array.&lt;string&gt;</code>
+Returns the value of the X.509 certificate chain property (x5c).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+x5t"></a>

 ### jwk.x5t() ⇒ <code>string</code> \| <code>undefined</code>
+Returns the value of the X.509 certificate SHA-1 thumbprint property (x5t).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+x5t256"></a>

 ### jwk.x5t256() ⇒ <code>string</code> \| <code>undefined</code>
+Returns the value of the X.509 certificate SHA-256 thumbprint property (x5t#S256).

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+paramsEc"></a>

 ### jwk.paramsEc() ⇒ <code>JwkParamsEc</code> \| <code>undefined</code>
+If this JWK is of kty EC, returns those parameters.

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+paramsOkp"></a>

 ### jwk.paramsOkp() ⇒ <code>JwkParamsOkp</code> \| <code>undefined</code>
+If this JWK is of kty OKP, returns those parameters.

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+paramsOct"></a>

 ### jwk.paramsOct() ⇒ <code>JwkParamsOct</code> \| <code>undefined</code>
+If this JWK is of kty OCT, returns those parameters.

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+paramsRsa"></a>

 ### jwk.paramsRsa() ⇒ <code>JwkParamsRsa</code> \| <code>undefined</code>
+If this JWK is of kty RSA, returns those parameters.

 **Kind**: instance method of [<code>Jwk</code>](#Jwk)
 <a name="Jwk+toPublic"></a>